phased.ScenarioViewer

 false

-to update the viewer with each call to the step
+to update the viewer with each call to the object.
+This mode

-method.
-This mode adversely affects viewer performance.
-This property
+adversely affects viewer performance.
+This property is tunable.

 Example: false